Fazliddin-99/AnnounceIt/README.md

 <img src="images/auth.png" alt="Auth" style="width: 30%; margin: 0 1%;" />

  ### 1. Student
-When you login as a student you'll see the latest announcements of the courses that you're in you can search for a specific announcements by their title, content, course name, teacher name and etc.
+When you login as a student you'll see the latest announcements of the courses that you're in.
+Also you can search for a specific announcements by their title, content, course name, teacher name and etc.

 <div style="display: flex; justify-content: center;">
     <img src="images/1.png" alt="1" style="width: 30%; margin: 0 1%;" />